 Things to Note About VoIP Services

 You also need plans for both incoming calls and outgoing calls.
-Start with a pay-per-minute plan; you can upgrade later to unlimited plans for either or both.
+Start with pay-per-minute plans; you can upgrade later to unlimited plans for either or both.

 You can optionally add voicemail to your incoming line(s).
 You have to sign up for it but it doesn’t cost anything additional.